 Soon enough the boat was loaded and the tour started.
 We headed out into the Fjord in search of Whales.
 Now for many spotting, a Whale is a Lifetime achievement, a bucket list goal that brings an incredible amount of joy.
 We however are decidedly spoiled!

 We have Whale Watched all over the world and have seen literally hundreds of Whales.
-We have sailed amongst a Pod of 30-49 Giant Blue Whales in Monterey CA, we have watched amazing displays of breaching Humpbacks in Brisbane, Australia.
-Watched Humpbacks play off the headlands of Byron Bay why downing Goon Wine, and of course seen incredible numbers of whales frolic from the comfort of our Lanai in Maui during Whale Season.
+We have sailed amongst a Pod of 30-40 Giant Blue Whales in Monterey CA, we have watched amazing displays of breaching Humpbacks in Brisbane, Australia.
+Watched Humpbacks play off the headlands of Byron Bay while downing Goon Wine, and of course, we have seen incredible numbers of whales frolic from the comfort of our Lanai in Maui during Whale Season.

 The Weather has certainly decided to play ball!
 While the wind was howling, it was blowing from the south which is less problematic for boats on the fjord.
 When it’s from the North it’s an uninterrupted blast from the North pole.
 The Skies were also clear and the mountain tops shining white with the sun on the snow caps.